Textures objects and parameters

 glTexImage2D(GL_TEXTURE_2D, 0, GL_RGB, 2, 2, 0, GL_RGB, GL_FLOAT, pixels);

-The first parameter after the texture target is the level-of-detail, where 0 is the base image.
+is the base image.
 This parameter can be used to load your own mipmap images.
 The second parameter specifies the internal pixel format, the format in which pixels should be stored on the graphics card.
 Many different formats are available, including compressed formats, so it's certainly worth taking a look at all of the options.
 The third and fourth parameters specify the width and height of the image.
-The fifth parameter should always have a value of 0 per the specification.
-The next two parameter describe the format of the pixels in the array that will be loaded and the final parameter specifies the array itself.
-The function begins loading the image at coordinate (0,0), so pay attention to this.
+The fifth parameter should always have a value of 0

 But how is the pixel array itself established?
 Textures in graphics applications will usually be a lot more sophisticated than simple patterns and will be loaded from files.
 Best practice is to have your files in a format that is natively supported by the hardware, but it may sometimes be more convenient to load textures from common image formats like JPG and PNG.
 Unfortunately OpenGL doesn't offer any helper functions to load pixels from these image files, but that's where third-party libraries come in handy again!
 The SOIL library will be discussed here along with some of the alternatives.